-Thomas Girondel was born in the city-port of Le Havre, France and is a 34 years old geographer and former coastal disasters officer working as a freelance photographer.
+Thomas Girondel was born in the harbour city of Le Havre, France and is a 36 years old geographer and former coastal risks officer working as an independent photographer.

-After having completed an internship as a photo editor at Le Monde French newspaper in 2017, Girondel decided to focus on documentary photography.
-He has since started a long-term project on Yeu island, located offshore the French Atlantic coast, to document the inhabitants’life and their perceptions of freedom.
+After having completed an internship at the photo desk of Le Monde newspaper in 2017, Girondel decided to focus on documentary photography.
+He has since started a long-term project on Yeu island, to document the inhabitants’ life and their perceptions of freedom; focusing on the younger generation.

 2017 - Human Rights AEDH LYON prize